MicrosoftDocs/well-architected/well-architected/operational-excellence/mitigation-strategy.md

   If your workload is designed to use mutable infrastructure, rolling forward can make sense, because it involves updating infrastructure in place.
 Conversely, rolling back or falling back can make sense when you use immutable infrastructure.

-No matter which choice you make, you should include appropriate approvals in your decision-making process and codify them in your decision tree.
+No matter which choices you make, you should include appropriate approvals in your decision-making process and codify them in your decision tree.

 ### Mitigation